 While the Saluda Grade rail line is famously steep, the dramatic grade is only in a small section of the line where it crosses from the Piedmont to the mountains.
 Much of the route is level or moderate in its grade.

 We envision the Saluda Grade as a multiuse path that will beckon people outdoors for walking, running, biking, adaptive mobility, and other compatible modes of recreation and travel.
 The exact activities allowed on the trail will be determined by the organizations or government bodies managing the trail.
 It may be possible to include an equestrian path in the design, depending on public input and available funding.
+While some of the line is not financially feasible to return to rail service, there is interest in the possibility of creating a tourist rail line alongside the trail on a portion of the route.

 There is potential for future connector trails that would link the Saluda Grade to other major regional trail systems, forming a regional network that includes the Ecusta Trail, Hellbender Trail system, Palmetto Trail, Swamp Rabbit Trail, and The Daniel Morgan Trail System in Spartanburg.